mmjulkowska/MVApp/README.md

 You can see your selected datasets in the first two sub-tabs.

 #### Visualize the PCs
-In the third sub-tab, [Eigenvalues](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), the ["Scree plot"](http://www.improvedoutcomes.com/docs/WebSiteDocs/PCA/Creating_a_Scree_Plot.htm) are displayed showing the main principle components generated from the PCA in decreasing order of percentage variance explained by each Principle Component.
+In the third sub-tab, [Eigenvalues](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), the ["Scree plot"](http://www.improvedoutcomes.com/docs/WebSiteDocs/PCA/Creating_a_Scree_Plot.htm) are displayed showing the main principal components generated from the PCA in decreasing order of percentage variance explained by each Principal Component.

 ![mvapp_pca_eigen](https://user-images.githubusercontent.com/14832460/32647217-788202b8-c5f0-11e7-9f1d-85f44ccc6a10.png)